-Under the umbrella of the REKNEW projects, Dr. Fried-Oken and her staff have pooled their expertise to address the challenges that elders with progressive neurological diseases face as their ability to use speech diminishes.
+Under the umbrella of the REKNEW projects, Dr. Fried-Oken and her staff have pooled their expertise to address the challenges that children and adults with complex communication needs experience.

 External team members

-We work within the Institute on Disability and Development and the University Center for Excellence in Developmental Disabilities within OHSU.
+- University Center for Excellence in Developmental Disabilities